MrQuality/audiosplit/README.md

 - Configure the segment duration with readable strings such as `30s`, `1h30m`, or `0.5d` for precise control over output length.
 - Choose the destination directory where resulting files are written.
 - Customize the filename postfix added between the base name and the segment counter.
+- Control the number of worker threads used for encoding to match your system resources.
 - Receive clear error messages when the input file cannot be processed.

 ## Installation